 When I hear a game has deduction, I instantly perk up and put it on my want to play list.
 So I was excited to try out Pie Town, a new worker placement deduction game from Renegade Games.
 In Pie Town, 2-4 players are trying to make the best pie shop in town by making different types of pies, including secret recipes.
 Everyone has their own secret recipe that gets bonus points, and if you can figure out your opponents’ secret recipes, you’ll get even more points!

-Ambie, Cassadi, and Crystal discuss some games they've played recently, including 1859, Rocky Road a la Mode, and T.I.M.E Stories: Lumen Fidei.
-We then talk about Gen Con and GenCant, including what we're excited about and some predictions we have.
-In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "hype."
+Ambie, Cassadi, and Crystal discuss some games they've played recently, including Kitchen Rush, Catacombs, and Hanamikoji.
+We then talk about some of our favorite board game related gifts.
+In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "gift."

-Ambie, Cassadi, and Crystal discuss some games they've played recently, including Fourth Age, 1817, Kitten Klash, and Barenpark.
-We then talk about playing games while traveling or on vacation.
-In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "score."
+Ambie and Crystal discuss a couple games they've played recently, including For-Ex and Ex Libris.
+We then talk about how board games can help build and support communities.
+In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "community."

 This year Toby and I went to Haiti Con for the first time.
 Haiti Con is a small 1.5 day charity convention in San Francisco that supports Ti Kay, a free TB/HIV clinic in Haiti.
 The convention is Friday night and Saturday during the day, but we only got day tickets for Saturday.
 Being the typical non-picture taker I am, I forgot to take any pictures so this blog will just be text.